History of North Korea in Timeline

 As of 2015, North Korea had diplomatic relations with 166 countries and embassies in 47 countries.

-2015: Access to improved sanitation facilities
+2015: Access to Sanitation Facilities

 By 2015, 80% of the population in North Korea had access to improved sanitation facilities.

-2015: Cyberwarfare Unit Employment
+2015: Cyberwarfare Unit

 In 2015, North Korea was reported to employ 6,000 sophisticated computer security personnel in a cyberwarfare unit operating out of China.

-February 2016: Successful Orbit of Kwangmyongsong-4
+February 2016: Launch of Kwangmyongsong-4

 2016: Kim Jong Un Appointed SAC President

-May 2017: Election of Moon Jae-in
+2017: Election of Moon Jae-in

-In May 2017, Moon Jae-in was elected president of South Korea with a promise to return to the Sunshine Policy.
+In 2017, Moon Jae-in was elected president of South Korea with a promise to return to the Sunshine Policy.

 2017: Strained Relations with Malaysia

-2017: Worsened Relations Between the United States and North Korea
+2017: Worsening Relations with the United States

-February 2018: Détente at the Winter Olympics
+2018: Détente at the Winter Olympics

 2019: Forest Landscape Integrity Index Ranking

-In 2019, North Korea had a Forest Landscape Integrity Index mean score of 8.02/10, ranking it 28th globally out of 172 countries.
+In 2019, North Korea's Forest Landscape Integrity Index mean score was 8.02/10, ranking it 28th globally out of 172 countries.

-According to HDR 2020, the life expectancy in North Korea in 2019 was 72.3 years.
+According to HDR 2020, North Korea's life expectancy in 2019 was 72.3 years.

 2021: WPK Reasserts Commitment to Communism